Muramatsu2602/rgb-wallet/README.md

 * Kenzo

 ## Acknowledgements
 We want to thank, from the bottom of our hearts, all the support we receive from ICMC Jr's senior members.
-I shall be a pleasure to work in real life project with you guys ;)
+It shall be a pleasure to work in real life project with you guys ;)